piotrmurach/github_cli/README.md

 CLI-based access to GitHub API v3 that works hand-in-hand with 'github_api' gem.

-This gem does not work yet at this stage, stay tuned.

 ## Installation

 Add this line to your application's Gemfile: